PlasticRanger

 • TPE

-Few limitations would be poor weathering resistance, meager resistance for solvents like ketones, esters, and aromatic, and poor UV resistance without protection.
+A few limitations would be poor weathering resistance, meager resistance for solvents like ketones, esters, and aromatic, and poor UV resistance without protection.

 Fabulous Read – Top 5 Heat Resistant Plastic Materials | A List of High Temp Plastic Materials

-Certain drawbacks with polycarbonate are readily affected by chemicals like hydrocarbons and bases, low fatigue tolerance, and proper during is must before processing.
+Certain drawbacks with polycarbonate are readily affected by chemicals like hydrocarbons and bases, low fatigue tolerance, and proper during is a must before processing.

 The most popular polycarbonate variants include Lexan® by SABIC or Makrolon® by Bayer MaterialScience.